 Local Honey Benefits

 Honey is a natural sweetener, has a complex composition, and compared to sugar, has a lower glycemic index and energetic value.
-Honey contains antioxidant vitamins E and C as well as minerals and have prebiotic oligosaccharides that help to feed gut flora.
+Honey contains antioxidant vitamins E and C as well as minerals.

 However, honey does still react in the body similarly to sugar, so if you are a diabetic, use in moderation and monitor your blood sugar levels when consuming.
 For those of you watching your blood glucose levels, we have our “No Sugar Added” Elderberry Syrup sweetened with a blend of erythritol and Stevia.

 Honey has also been known to effectively soothe a cough, even in children.
 “A single dose of honey before bedtime was shown in recent studies to diminish cough and the discomfort experienced by children and their parents.